Projects

 Original Opening Animation Sequence — The logo, slogan, section scroller,

-and other elements have been carefully choreographed to create
+and other elements have been choreographed to create a

 Other animations, such as the ripple effect on buttons and